clauzewitz/homebridge-xiaomi-mi-robot-vacuum/README.md

 				"ip": "IP_ADDRESS_OF_THE_ROBOT",
 				"token": "TOKEN_DISCOVERED_FROM_STEP_7",
 				"showDock": false,
-				"showStatus": false,
 				"enablePause": false
 			}
 		]
 	```

-	​Set "showDock" to `true` or `false`  to display or hide docked state for the vacuum.
+	​Set "showDock" to `true` or `false`  to display or hide docked state for the vacuum.\
-	​Set "showStatus" to `true` or `false`  to display or hide sensors and filters status for the vacuum.
 	​Set "enablePause" to `true` or `false`  to display or hide pause button for the vacuum.

 13. Restart Homebridge, and your Mi Robot Vacuum will be added to Home app.